 For my entree, I ordered the Beef Medallions, which were served with potatoes and assorted other random veggies.
 Solid presentation, and the beef itself was perfectly cooked and fairly tender (but not perfectly so).
 No complaints about the sides, either.

 Do you agree or disagree with any of my thoughts on Mythos?
 Are you a fan of this ‘award-winning’ restaurant, or do you think it’s overrated?
 Interested in eating here?
-Have any questions or other thoughts?
-Please share below in the comments!
+What are your favorite restaurants at Islands of Adventure and Universal Orlando?
+Any questions we can help you answer?
+Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!